 - connecting with local public health authorities in each area where we have a STEM Camp location

-- working with the Ontario Camps Association in all matters relating to health and safety this summer
+- working with the Ontario Camps Association in all matters relating to health and safety

 - developing a hand washing and bathroom schedule for each cohort